matwilso/matwilso.github.io/_drafts/sim2real.md

 to form models of the actual phenomenon it is trying to simulate and to improve based on errors in its prediction.

+And in fact, I think that is not cutting it in a very similar way that computer vision was not cutting it pre-2012: it is relying on human modeling and the problem is likely easier to collect data for than to model explicitly.

+And in fact, I think that is not cutting it in a very similar way that computer vision was not cutting it pre-2012: it is relying on human modeling and the problem is likely easier to collect data for than to model explicitly.

+and eventually outstrip any purely human effort to write a simulator, just as CNNs have outstripped tradiional CV pipelines.
+(The analogy might seem a bit of a stretch to some, but the common thread is that it is easier to collect the data than it is to write the program.
+This is true for vision and it's true for simulation.)